Armenian national awakening: Revolution Perspective

 Armenians mainly lived in the intersection of three empires, Ottoman Empire, Russian Empire and Persian Empire.
-The Armenian diaspora, which lived in Europe mainly, was composed of the elite whom were being educated in European Universities or performing the trade.
-It was expected that revolutionary thinking would cover the three empires, not only inside (local forms such as "Protectors of the Fatherland") but also in Europe, such as Geneva.
-The Armenians in Europe (Armenian diaspora) began to hold meetings about their oppressed status leading to the foundation of parties that would formalize "national politics" under Armenakans, Hnchakians, and Armenian Revolutionary Federation with the coming years.
-These secret societies (or parties for some) which developed the "National Politics" stated goals as "freeing the Armenians from the Ottoman Empire by any means possible".
-H. K. Vartanian wrote that the Armenian revolutionary movement was a direct and necessary response to the increasingly intolerable social, economic and political conditions of the 19th century decaying and declining Ottoman Empire.
+The Armenian diaspora, which lived in mainly Europe, was composed of the elite whom were being educated in European Universities or performing the trade.
+The Armenians in Europe (Armenian diaspora) began to hold meetings about their oppressed status leading to the foundation of parties that would formalize "national politics" under Armenakans, Hnchakians, and Dashnaks with the coming years.
+These secret societies (or parties for some) which developed "National Policies", stated goals such as "freeing the Armenians from the Ottoman Empire by any means possible".
+H. K. Vartanian wrote that the Armenian revolutionary movement was a direct and necessary response to the increasingly intolerable social, economic, and political conditions of the decaying and declining Ottoman Empire in the 19th century.

-Armenian national movement was clearly an international movement.
-However, practical center for Armenian revolutionaries was the Armenians in the Russian Empire, where Armenians could meet, organize funds, move the sources and materials to Ottoman Empire easily.
+The Armenian national movement was an international movement.
+However, the practical center of gravity for Armenian revolutionaries was within the Armenians in the Russian Empire, where Armenians could meet, organize funds, and send materials to their comrades in the Ottoman Empire easily.
 The organization that was founded in Geneva (Europe), mostly by active Russian Armenians, took the idea of nationalism and gave it a clear imprint of Caucasian revolutionary thought in 1887.
 Caucasian revolutionary thought was directed at the Ottoman Empire, which the diaspora saw as its homeland.
-Young Armenia Society founded in 1889 by Kristapor Mikayelian within Caucasus become bigger with time.
-Young Armenia Society organized Fedayee campaigns into Ottoman territory.
-The tsarist regime cracked down on any attempt by Russian Armenians to engage in action across the border, a leading example being the Gugunian Expedition of 1890.
+The Young Armenia Society was founded in 1889 by Kristapor Mikayelian, and organized Fedayee campaigns into Ottoman territory.
+The Tsarist regime cracked down on any attempt by Russian Armenians to engage in action across the border, a leading example being the Gugunian Expedition of 1890.